Topley takes record 6-24 as England level series

 England bowler Reece Topley, who was named man-of-the-match for his 6-24: "It was a terrific team performance to bounce back from the other day and I'm just happy that I played my part.

 "It means a lot, it makes it all worthwhile to be honest.
-It was just over that stand where I had surgery three years ago so it has gone full circle which is crazy.

 "It is everyone's dream to play for England.
 I just want to pull the shirt on as many times as I can and play my part.
-It is a privilege every time, whether it is a World Cup or a series against whoever.
+It is a privilege every time.

 "It is a big game at the weekend.
 I've just got to prepare for that and wrap up the series and then we'll deal with whatever is next."